ellielle/tfdid/README.md

 - Size is by default in blocks, can be scaled with `--size` to KB, MB, etc

 - Omits hidden directories by default, enabled with `--all`

+## Potential improvements

+[ ] Add option to only return X largest files or directories

+[ ] Add option to search for known file bloat, such as `node_modules`

 ## Requirements